Absent pulmonary valve

 Facts, causes, and treatment of congenital heart defects.

-Infants who have breathing symptoms typically need surgery right away.
-Infants without severe symptoms most often have surgery within the first 3 to 6 months of life.
+Infants who have respiratory symptoms typically need surgery early.
+Infants without severe symptoms most often have surgery within the first 3 to 6 months of life or later.

 Depending on the type of other heart defects the infant has, surgery may involve: